 2.27 Drainage Approval is required for any change affecting drainage.
 Section 9.11 of the Community Declaration requires that there be no interference with the established drainage pattern over any property except as approved in writing by the ARC.
-The established drainage pattern means the drainage pattern as engineered and constructed by the Developer/Builder prior to (or in some cases, immediately following) conveyance of title from Developer/Builder to the individual homeowner.
-Landscaping shall conform to the established drainage pattern.
-When installing landscaping, it is very important to ensure water drains away from the foundation of the house and the flow patterns prevent water from flowing under or ponding near or against the house foundation, walkways, sidewalks, and driveways.
+The established drainage pattern means the drainage pattern as engineered and constructed by Developer/Builder prior to (or in some cases, immediately following) conveyance of title from Developer/Builder to the individual homeowner.

+Landscaping should conform to the established drainage pattern.
+When installing landscaping, it is very important to ensure that water drains away from the foundation of the house and that the flow patterns prevent water from flowing under or ponding near or against the house foundation, walkways, sidewalks and driveways.
 Water should flow fully over walkways, sidewalks and driveways into the street.
 The ARC may require a report from a Colorado registered civil engineer as part of landscaping or improvement plan approval.
 Sump pump drainage should not discharge directly onto adjacent properties.
 The Community Association has no authority to intervene in matters of civil law such as boundary or drainage disputes.

 - 2.28 Driveways Approval is required for modification or expansion of driveways, including pavers, stamping, or overlays of concrete.
 Driveways are considered those areas used by motor vehicles and do not include areas that are strictly used as a walkway.
-All submittals for expansions shall be based upon the following criteria: - A. Visual impact and consistency within the neighborhood - B. Maximum additional width is 9'-0" and may not extend closer than 2 feet to adjacent property line - C. Must be installed adjacent to existing driveway and not extend into the side yard - D. Material must match existing driveway or a material to complement the surroundings (Patterned, colored or stained concrete, or other suitable driveway material, stamping and overlays of concrete) - E. Parking/storing equipment or trailers is not permitted within property lines - F. If the driveway replacement is "like-for-like" in size, materials and finish, ARC approval is not required. - 2.29 Evaporative Coolers Approval is required.
-See Air Conditioning Equipment, Section 2.5
+All submittals for expansions shall be based upon the following criteria: - A. Visual impact and consistency within the neighborhood - B. Maximum width is 9'0" and may not extend closer than 2 feet to adjacent property line - C. Must be installed adjacent to existing driveway and not extend into the side yard - D. Material must match existing driveway or a material to complement the surroundings (Patterned, colored or stained concrete, or other suitable driveway material, stamping and overlays of concrete) - E. Parking/storing equipment or trailers is not permitted within property lines